Joey-Robinson/quick-anime-next/content/is-the-wolf-really-big-and-bad.md

 description: "Don't fear the wolf.
 Sometimes, the wolf isn't the villain and it's actually the woman in red who's out for blood.
 Jin-Roh is an example of this and serves as a learning exercise in such matters."
 coverImage: "/assets/blog/jinroh.jpg"
 tags:
-  - jin-roh
+  - Jin-roh
-  - jinroh
+  - Jinroh
-  - jin roh
+  - Jin roh
-  - big bag wolf
+  - Big bag wolf
-  - little red riding hood
+  - Little red riding hood
 ---

 # Jin-Roh